hivdb/chiro-cms/resources/covid-review.md

 ## Additional Possible Entry Inhibitors
 Arbidol is an oral drug used in Russia and China to treat influenza and other viral infections[^10.1016/j.antiviral.2014.04.006][^10.1128/JVI.02077-15].
 It is reported to have _in vitro_ activity against multiple viruses and to inhibit viral entry by binding viral surface glycoproteins[^10.1016/j.antiviral.2008.10.009].
 Its SARS-CoV-2 EC<sub>50</sub>s has been reported to be between 5 and 10 μM with a selectivity index of about 8[^10.1101/2020.04.03.023846][^10.1038/s41421-020-0169-8].
 A crystal structure of arbidol in complex with influenza hemagglutinin showed arbidol binding a hydrophobic cavity in the hemagglutinin trimer stem[^10.1073/pnas.1617020114].
 There have been two open-label controlled trials in patients with SARS-CoV-2[^10.1101/2020.03.17.20037432][^10.1101/2020.03.19.20038984] and many small retrospective observational studies[^10.1016/j.jinf.2020.03.002][^10.1016/j.jinf.2020.03.060][^10.1101/2020.04.06.20042580].
 One controlled trial suggested it was inferior to favipiravir at reducing time to clinical recovery[^10.1101/2020.03.17.20037432]; one observational trial suggested it was inferior to nebulized interferon α2b at reducing viral shedding; and one observational trial suggested that it may have been more effective than lopinavir/r at reducing viral shedding[^10.1016/j.jinf.2020.03.060].

 Spike-mimicking 20-mer peptides corresponding to different S1 and/or S2 regions were reported in one study to synergistically interfere with SARS-CoV entry into cells presumably by competing with complete virus for ACE2 binding[^PMID15918330].
-However, few other studies have described this approach.
-The inhibition of ACE2 enzymatic function or down-regulation of ACE2 levels is precarious as the absence of ACE2 is associated with the same pulmonary and cardiovascular disturbances observed during severe SARS-CoV and presumably SARS-CoV-2 infection.
+However, few studies have described this approach. and the inhibition of ACE2 enzymatic function or down-regulation of ACE2 levels is precarious as the absence of ACE2 is associated with the same pulmonary and cardiovascular disturbances observed during severe SARS-CoV and presumably SARS-CoV-2 infection.

 Defensins are small antimicrobial peptides produced by white blood cells and epithelial cells, which have a role in innate immunity.
 In a study of several peptides derived from mouse β-defensin-4, one 30 amino acid peptide called P9 was found to inhibit influenza A, MERS-Co-V, and SARS-CoV both _in vitro_ and in a mouse model[^10.1038/srep22008].